NuevoFoundation/workshops/content/english/sql_workshop/activity2/_index.md

 <img src="" id="planet">

 <div id="text" style="visibility:hidden">
 <h3> Now that you know where the Planet of Fun is, we can find more information about it and ignore the other planets.
-Lets go to the Planet of Fun! </h3>
+Let's go to the Planet of Fun! </h3>
 </div>

 <img src="" id="gps">